Tyrannosaurus: Skeleton discovery and naming

-Resurgent interest
+Continued study

 Beginning in the 1960s, there was renewed interest in Tyrannosaurus, resulting in the recovery of 42 skeletons (5–80% complete by bone count) from Western North America.
 In 1967, Dr. William MacMannis located and recovered the skeleton named "MOR 008", which is 15% complete by bone count and has a reconstructed skull displayed at the Museum of the Rockies.
 The 1990s saw numerous discoveries, with nearly twice as many finds as in all previous years, including two of the most complete skeletons found to date: Sue and Stan.

 Sue Hendrickson, an amateur paleontologist, discovered the most complete (approximately 85%) and largest Tyrannosaurus skeleton in the Hell Creek Formation on August 12, 1990.
 The specimen Sue, named after the discoverer, was the object of a legal battle over its ownership.
 In 1997, the litigation was settled in favor of Maurice Williams, the original land owner.
 The fossil collection was purchased by the Field Museum of Natural History at auction for $7.6 million, making it the most expensive dinosaur skeleton until the sale of Stan for $31.8 million in 2020.
 From 1998 to 1999, Field Museum of Natural History staff spent over 25,000 hours taking the rock off the bones.
 The bones were then shipped to New Jersey where the mount was constructed, then shipped back to Chicago for the final assembly.
 The mounted skeleton opened to the public on May 17, 2000, in the Field Museum of Natural History.
 A study of this specimen's fossilized bones showed that Sue reached full size at age 19 and died at the age of 28, the longest estimated life of any tyrannosaur known.